-Crème de cassis adds a welcome twist, and whipped cream frosting makes decorating this treat a cakewalk.
+Crème de cassis adds a welcome twist to this easy chocolate cake topped with fresh summer berries, and whipped cream frosting makes decorating it a cakewalk.

-Crème de cassis is available at most grocery and liquor stores.
+What to buy: Crème de cassis (black currant liqueur) is available at most grocery and liquor stores.

 Make sure that all the ingredients (except the heavy cream) are at room temperature before using them in the cake.

 - 4 tablespoons unsalted butter (1/2 stick)

 - 2 ounces unsweetened chocolate

 - 1/2 cup hot water